-- specific program requirements for a certificate, or major - general education graduation requirements - unit requirement for graduation (minimum of 60 semester units)
+• specific program requirements for a certificate, or major

+- general education graduation requirements - unit requirement for graduation (minimum of 60 semester units)

-The unit requirement must be met with courses from CCSF or other regionally accredited (e.g., accredited by Western Association of Schools and Colleges) colleges or universities.
+The unit requirement must be met with courses from CCSF, other institutionally-accredited colleges or universities or approved courses through Credit for Prior Learning.
 Students are subject to the residence requirement for the Associate Degree, regardless of the number of units transferred into the college.
-Note that both the units and the actual grades received from the other college or university will be accepted by CCSF.
+Note that both the units and the official grades received from the other college or university will be accepted by CCSF.

 The Office of Admissions & Records (A&R) will approve the transfer of units that will be applied toward electives for graduation after students submit an official transcript and complete the Request for Transcript Evaluation form.
-Forms are available in Admissions and Records, MUB 188.
+Forms are available online at www.ccsf.edu/credit-ar-forms under the Admissions section.